-Joy Ranch is a short term and long term residential program for children.
+Joy Ranch is a residential program for children.
 Our admissions are decided on a case by case basis.
 We take into consideration the appropriateness of each child for our program by looking at their needs and availability of space in the cottages.
 We accept private referrals of children in need as well as children in custody of the state for either long term or emergency placement.

 All children must meet the minimum admissions criteria as follows:

 Children must have an IQ of 70 or above

 Children/ adolescents with mild to moderate emotional and/ or behavioral problems, such as depression, anxiety, oppositional/ defiant behavior, lying, stealing, school conduct problems, academic underachievement, poor social skills, issues related to past abuse, poor anger management, poor self image, etc.

 Children/ adolescents exhibiting more severe problems will be evaluated on an individual, case by case basis.

 No history of sexual offending behavior or sexual perpetration (unless treatment has been completed and the child is referred by a clinical professional).

 Children must be free of any alcohol or drug addictions.